mrkeuz/vlcsync/README.md

 vlc --rc-host 127.0.0.42 SomeMedia2.mkv
 vlc --rc-host 127.0.0.42 SomeMedia3.mkv

-# vlcsync will find all vlc on 127.0.0.42:*
+# vlcsync will find all vlc on 127.0.0.42:* and start syncing
-# and start sync
 vlcsync
 ```